 149th Kentucky Oaks Race Card Sets Record Handle as Pretty Mischievous Claims the Lilies

-/EIN News/ -- LOUISVILLE, Ky., May 05, 2023 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated (“CDI”) (Nasdaq: CHDN) announced today a new full Kentucky Oaks race card handle record at Churchill Downs Racetrack (“Churchill Downs”) as Pretty Mischievous captured the Lilies in the 149th running of America’s premier race for 3-year-old fillies in a field of 14 and fast track conditions.
+LOUISVILLE, Ky., May 05, 2023 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated ("CDI") CHDN announced today a new full Kentucky Oaks race card handle record at Churchill Downs Racetrack ("Churchill Downs") as Pretty Mischievous captured the Lilies in the 149th running of America's premier race for 3-year-old fillies in a field of 14 and fast track conditions.
 Under sunny skies, 106,381 spectators gathered under the historic Twin Spires to watch the race.

 Wagering from all sources on the full Kentucky Oaks day race card set a new record of $74.9 million beating last year's record of $74.6 million.
 All-sources wagering on the Kentucky Oaks race was $22.4 million compared to the record of $24.3 million set in 2022.